-I’ve been thinking whether Virtual Reality could be really impactful, outside of the obvious media and entertainment scenarios, and what parallels to draw from.
-Remembered this brilliant TED talk from 2007:
+Can Virtual Reality really be impactful outside of the obvious media and entertainment use cases that proliferate today?
+I remembered this brilliant TED talk from 2007:

 Go to the 09:13 timestamp and start there.